elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 ---

-### Where can you find the file navigator pane and open it in the chrome developer tools?
+### Where can you find the file navigator pane and open it in the Chrome developer tools?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The file navigator pane opens by clicking on the sources tab at the top of the developer tools.
-Once you click on the tab, you can click on the toggler button and view the file navigator pane.
+  <div><strong>Interview Response:</strong> In Chrome Developer Tools, you will find the File Navigator pane in the Sources tab.
+We can open DevTools by clicking the "Sources" tab, and the File Navigator pane will appear on the left-hand side.
 </div>
   </div>
 </details>